pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 If following God's will is simply a matter of adhering to a set of rules, then we would have an army of lawyers ready to argue with God about following the strict sense of the rules that scripture establishes.

-As a father of very smart small children I can tell you that this is exactly what they do.
-They do the bare minimum of the things I tell them to do, and then if I get upset they tell me they have complied to the letter.
+As a father of very smart small children, I can tell you that this is exactly what they do.
+They do the bare minimum of the things I tell them to do, and then if I get upset, they tell me they have complied to the letter.

 ## The issue is in the heart, not the external rules